 “Consequently, one or both partners may start seeking what’s lacking in their relationship outside, leading to infidelity.
 Alternatively, they may accept the dissatisfying relationship as it is and choose to suffer in a partnership that feels hollow.
 This can, over time, take a toll on their mental and physical health,” adds Kavita.

-Kavita emphasizes, “When you stop creating new equations in a long-term relationship or marriage, complacency starts setting in.
-From here, the equation becomes dull, boring, stagnant, asphyxiating.
+Explaining what causes complacency in relationships, Kavita says, “When you stop creating new equations in a long-term relationship or marriage, complacency starts setting in.
+From here, the equation becomes dull, boring, stagnant, and asphyxiating.
 There is no hope for salvaging such a connection unless one partner makes a renewed effort to shake up the status quo and the other responds positively.”

 Related Reading: 23 Signs Of An Unhealthy Relationship